joseph-abell/york-oratory/content/pages/mass-times.md

 ## ***PLEASE NOTE***

 * *Social distancing should still be followed in church.
 Please keep your distance from those who do not live in the same household, follow the one-way system around the church, sanitize your hands upon entering and leaving, and follow any instructions given by our volunteers.*
-* *For the time being, Holy Communion will not be given at Mass.*
 * *Congregational Singing is not permitted and so all Masses will be Low Masses for now.*
 * *The Shrine of St Margaret Clitherow remains closed at the moment.*
 * *Those Masses which are live-streamed will have only the sanctuary broadcast.*